vishalnagda1/kvs-scripts/README.md

 # Kendriya Vidyalay TC Data

-This script searches all the admission numbers for which the TC data is yet to be upload on the KVS website and stores it in a file for further use.
+This script searches all the tc numbers for which the TC data is yet to be upload on the KVS website and stores it in a file for further use.

 There are two scripts: